Elobo68/IfcClash_Plus/README.md

 - Update the actor automatic classification
     Each result can be automaticaly classified in order to determine an actor to tag.
 This could be exporter toward a BCF.

+V0.3
+- IA Use
+I have started to use IA to create function.
+Previously, it was way more sporadic.

+- Create custom OBB Class
+This is a customOBB class made with the Bnd_OBB() class from OCC.
+It will help to modify existing OBB, in order to expand, detach side or top.
+This new OBB will then create a new space that can clash with objects.
+The obb is very convienent to modify, and easy enough to apply transformation.

+I created several function to generate OBB from object.
+Some of them are better than other.
+One of them, is interessting, because it create an OBB with the Z axis stuck to (0,0,1).
+It's helpful for box like object.

+- Add a display function
+This function should help to see, what should happen in the rule.
+It will print OBB Box, where the clash should appear.
+It will show the object that are

+- OBB Top and bottom
+This rule will check if something is above or below an object.
+It will create a new obb in the top (or bottom) of the object and check if something clash with it.
+It's a little bit different from Above or Below rule, because you can modify the size of the OBB more precisely.

+- OBB Front and Back
+This rule will check if something is in front or in the back of the object.
+It's quite hard to detect what is the front and back.
+I am using the size of the OBB to detect that.
+It will be then dependent to each objects.
+For a door, the front is the wide part.
+For some other object, it will be the narrow part.

+- Added a few test case
+still WIP

 1. Expand number of rule and create the base structure for rules
 2. Create association of rule in python